6 min read

 Radon is colorless, odorless, and tasteless.
 There is no way for a human to detect it.

-Having your home tested for radon is the only way to know if your home has high levels of radon, a radioactive gas that can cause lung cancer over time.
+Having your home tested for radon is the only way to know if your home has high levels of radon, a radioactive gas that leads to the risk of lung cancer and other health risks over time with radon exposure.

 In the article below, we will discuss the six things everyone should know about radon.